codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 1. Highlight the code
 2. Hit Ctrl + I
-3. Ask: “Update this code to remove duplicates”
+3. Ask: "Update this code to remove duplicates"
 4. Review → Accept or Rerun 🔁
 5. Not happy?
 Add more context or hit Discard ❌